mark-kubacki/systemd-transparent-udp-forwarderd/README.md

 We need to forward UDP datagrams arriving at the host to above container address.

-Unlike *systemd-socket-proxyd* *systemd-transparent-udp-forwarderd* can handle more than one socket.
+Unlike *systemd-socket-proxyd*, *systemd-transparent-udp-forwarderd* can handle more than one socket.
 We can therefore write:

 ```ini